 - Pattern Name: Enter a descriptive name. - Grp No: Enter the outbound trunk group for the SIP service provider.
 For the compliance testing, trunk group 2 was used. - FRL: Set the Facility Restriction Level (FRL) field to a level that allows access to this trunk for all users that require it.
-The value of $\theta$ is the least restrictive level. - Numbering Format: pub-unk.
-All calls using this route pattern will use the public numbering table as shown in Section 5.8.
+The value of θ is the least restrictive level. - Numbering Format: pub-unk All calls using this route pattern will use the public numbering table as shown in Section 5.8. - Pfx Mrk: 1 The prefix mark (Pfx Mrk) of 1 will prefix any FNPA 10-digit number with a 1 and leave numbers of any other length unchanged.
+This will ensure 1 + 10 digits are sent to the service provider for long distance North American Numbering Plan (NANP) numbers.
+All HNPA 10 digit numbers are left unchanged.

 '''

 change route-pattern 2

 1 of

 Page

-Pattern Number: 2 Pattern Name: SP Route

-SCCAN? n Secure SIP? n
+Pattern Number: 2 Pattern Name: SP Route SCCAN? n Secure SIP? n

 Grp FRL NPA Pfx Hop Toll No. Inserted No Mrk Lmt List Del Digits

 DCS/ IXC

-QSIG
+OSIG

+Dgts

 Intw

-Dats
+0 1

 1: 2

 n user

+user

 2:

-user

 0 1 2 M 4 W Request

-Dgts Format
+Dqts Format

 Subaddress

+1: yyyyyn n

+rest

 pub-unk none

-1: yyyyyn n

-rest.

 '''